Kazakh culture and traditions

 Kazakhstan is a multinational and multicultural country with a vast territory.
 Kazakh culture is not only a mixture of nations but it has also inherited a lot from different nearby cultures including China, Mongolia and the other Turkic cultures (like Kyrgyzstan) and of course Russia.
 Despite such a blend of cultures, each different nation of Kazakhstan has carefully preserved its cultural traditions and customs.

 The core of Kazakh culture comes from their pastoral nomadic way of life which is best preserved in the Almaty and East Kazakhstan’s Altai regions, where Tengrism is still also practiced.
+The western part of the country has a different culture due to Caspian Sea and the more semi-desert landscape.
 This culture includes the traditional yurt dwelling, a tent made of felt, which is still in often in use, both as a home and as a modern decorative object.
 In practice yurts are used mostly by the nomads in the rural areas.
 Another very traditional form of Kazakh culture is the c

 Culture of Kazakhstan